Midsommar (2019)

 "Midsommar" might be one of the most beautiful (horror) films ever made.
 Exquisite art production, phenomenal direction, and gorgeous visual storytelling place "Midsommar" above the traditional and mindless horror flicks of the bin.
 Despite some problematic characterization which undermines the proceedings and a rather lengthy running time, the film offers a deep insight into a problematic relationship supporting by the excellent performances of Reynor and (especially) Pugh.
 At this time, it is more than enough to see films having their own unique voice in a fast food production line of telegraphic moving pictures.

-+Fantastic cinematography
++Fantastic cinematography and direction

 +Gorgeous visuals

-+Hidden audio and visual clues throughout
++Hidden audio and visual clues

 +Effective horror elements